ana-stanojevic/ana-stanojevic/README.md

 I’m useful when you are:

-- building an AI system that needs to **decide, not just predict**
+- building an AI system that needs to make decisions, not just predictions
 - moving from idea → working prototype → real-world system
-- building a full pipeline (input → model → decision → execution)
+- building a full pipeline (intake → model → decision → execution)
 - integrating LLMs with tools, constraints, and real-world signals
-- trying to reduce noise and focus on **high-value actions**
+- trying to maximize expected value, not activity

 ---

 ## ⚙️ Focus

-I’m not interested in:
-- pure research roles
-- isolated model work without system integration
-- systems optimized for activity instead of outcomes

-I focus on systems that are evaluated by **what they actually achieve**.
+I focus on systems that maximize expected value under constraints.

+Not activity.
+Not output volume.
+Actual outcomes.

 ---